-Your award letter is an estimation based on current FAFSA results and federal/state regulations, as well as an assumed housing and enrollment plan.
+Your financial aid offer is an estimation based on current FAFSA results and federal/state regulations, as well as an assumed housing and enrollment plan.
 If your housing plans or enrollment change, notify the Office of Financial Aid so that your aid can be revised.
-You will receive notification to review changes to your award letter via Self-Service on mySXU.
+You will receive notification to review changes to your offer via Self-Service on mySXU.

 A promissory note is the legal agreement between you and the Education Department, stating they agree to disburse the funds on your behalf and you agree to repay the loan in due course.

-A Stafford Master Promissory Note, referred to as a MPN, is a multi-year promissory note; it can be completed one time and is valid for 10 years.
-Complete your Stafford Master Promissory Note online, by signing in with your FAFSA PIN.
+A Federal Direct Stafford Master Promissory Note, referred to as a MPN, is a multi-year promissory note; it can be completed one time and is valid for 10 years.
+Complete your Federal Direct Stafford Master Promissory Note online, by signing in with your FSA ID.

-Federal Work Study will appear on the award letter of students who are eligible to participate in the program.
+Federal Work Study will appear on the financial aid offer of students who are eligible to participate in the program.
 Work study is money you earn by working on campus, while enrolled in school, which will help pay your educational expenses.
 Wages and earnings from employment through the work study program are not credited to students' accounts in the Office of the Bursar; a paycheck will be received every two weeks for actual hours worked.